itchio/butler/docs/steam-sync.md

 The directory holds one download per depot plus the assembled channel directories, which are hardlinked from the depot downloads so they cost no extra disk space.
 An interrupted download resumes from where it stopped on the next run.
 Use one cache directory per app.
+With a config file, a single top level `cache_dir` does this for you by giving each app a subdirectory, see the config file section above.

 To look at what would be pushed without pushing it: